 Introduction:

-For this experiment, we will have a closer look on the starch metabolism in chloroplasts.
-Plants storage sugars in form of starch.
+In this experiment, we will have a closer look on the starch metabolism in chloroplasts.
+Plants store sugars in form of starch.
 The degradation of starch leads to two products.
 Either maltose or maltotriose is produced.
-Maltotriose is built up from three alpha-glucose subunits, which are linked, with an alpha-1-4 glycosidic bond.
-Maltotriose needs to be further processed, because there isn’t a transporter for maltotriose.
-The examined protein in this pathway is DPE1.
+Maltotriose is built up from three alpha-glucose subunits, which are linked with an alpha-1-4 glycosidic bond.
+Maltotriose needs to be further processed within the chloroplast (Fig. 6) because there isn’t a transporter for maltotriose.
+The examined protein in this pathway is the Disporportionating ...
+(DPE1).
 DPE1 is a part of the degradation pathway, which transformed maltotriose into glucose.
 There also exists a mutant, which expresses dpe1.

 Hypothesis: